JiujiaZ/Undergrad_Project/README.md

 # Project:
-#### in partial fulfilment of the requirements for the award of Integrated Master of Engineering in Biomedical Engineering
+#### in partial fulfilment of the requirements for the award of Master of Engineering in Biomedical Engineering

 ## Title: Parameter Optimisation for Invasive Aspergillosis *in silico* Model
 1. [Project Introduction](#intro)
 2. [Thesis](#thesis)